kinojms/obsidian-notes/CSOPESY/BOOK - Operating Systems.md

 #### Overview on Interrupts
 Hardware may trigger an interrupt at any time by sending a signal to the CPU, usually via system bus.

+Interrupts are used for many other purposes and are a key part of how OS and our hardware interact.

+For example, when the CPU is interrupted, it stops what it's currently doing and immediately tran